iclr-blogposts/2026/_posts/2026-04-27-model-misspecification-in-sbi.md

 $x_o$.
 However, its performance depends on the design of the summary network and the choice of divergence metric.
 While effective for detecting misspecification, it does not directly correct for it, instead providing insights for iterative simulator refinement.

+For the SIR weekend delay example, beyond prior predictive checks that would visually reveal the Monday spikes, practitioners could apply embedding-based detection to the six summary statistics (mean, median, maximum, day of maximum, day when half of cumulative infections reached, and autocorrelation) or train an unconditional normalizing flow over these statistics.
+Both approaches would quantitatively flag the observed data as out-of-distribution, signaling that the simulator fails to capture systematic patterns present in real epidemic data.

 In practice, detection can be approached in two ways.
 The first approach learns an unconditional normalizing flow to model the marginal distribution $p(\mathbf{x})$ from